alexialewis63/alexialewis63/README.md

 - 👋 Hi, I’m @alexialewis63
-- 👀 I’m a Collage student from Hong Kong
+- 👀 I’m a Collage student from UOM Australia.
-- 🌱 I’m currently learning Front End and Selenium
+- 🌱 I’m currently learning Front End and Selenium.
 - 💞️ I’m looking to collaborate with Big Project someday.

 <!---